wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-topic.md

 ## Task 3: Test your chatbot

 1. Toggle the “Track between topics” setting in the Test bot pane to on.
-This means that as you test your bot, you will see the tracking of the conversation flow across different topics.
+This means that as you test your bot, you'll see the tracking of the conversation flow across different topics.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting to Track between topics toggle.](../media/track-topic.png)](../media/track-topic.png#lightbox)

-2. Test your chatbot in the Test bot pane by typing in one of the trigger phrases (e.g., what swag is available?) and going through the conversation.
-You will see the path the bot has followed indicated with green ticks in the authoring canvas, and you will see it move from the topic you created to the built in End of Conversation topic.
+2. Test your chatbot in the Test bot pane by typing in one of the trigger phrases (for example, what swag is available?) and going through the conversation. you'll see the path the bot has followed indicated with green ticks in the authoring canvas, and you'll see it move from the topic you created to the built-in End of Conversation topic.

     > [!div class="mx-imgBorder"]
     > [![Screenshot showing to test your Test bot.](../media/home-page-virtual-agent.png)](../media/home-page-virtual-agent.png#lightbox)